pyohei/python-ftp-sender/README.md

-# File synchronize　with Python(Only FTP)
+# Send files to FTP server

-Transfer files into FTP server with Python.
+Send files into FTP server with Python.
 This script for myself, and there are some bugs in this code.